odoo/odoo/doc/setup/deploy.rst

   max_connections = 80

 Don't forget to uncomment the # before the ``listen_addresses`` variable or otherwise it will not be checked and used.
-Now restart your PostgreSQL service in order to apply all changes to your PostgreSQL instance.
+Now reload your PostgreSQL service in order to apply all changes to your PostgreSQL instance.

 .. code-block:: text

-  sudo service postgresql restart
+  sudo service postgresql reload

 .. _setup/deploy/odoo: